-In the previous article, I took a closer look at ISO13485:2016 and the pending doomsday scenario.
+In the previous article, we took a closer look at ISO13485:2016 and the pending doomsday scenario.
 In this article, I’ll take a closer look at the similarities between ISO 13485:2016 and FDA QSRs.

 Similarities between ISO 13485:2016 and FDA QSR